Rig tuning and set up

 To measure this you will need a calm day and a long steel tape measure.
 Do not forget to add the length of the snap shackle and knot or splice on the main halyard, so the distance measured is from the reference point to the main halyard sheave.

-Westaway Sails have won the IRC National championships in 2000 and the Impala European championships in 1999 and 2000.
+Sails to Sean’s designs have won the IRC National championships and the Impala National championships on many occasions over the past 20 years.

-A more detailed rigging tensions guide for varying conditions to be used in conjunction with Westaway Sails is available upon ordering new sails.
-Contact Sean Semmens or Simon Unwin on 01752 892560.
+A more detailed rigging tensions guide for varying conditions to be used in conjunction with Dart Sails is available upon ordering new sails.